The Stepping Stones Group Blog

 The ESSER Funding Cliff: What You Need to Know

 The Elementary and Secondary School Emergency Relief (ESSER) funds have been a crucial support for schools throughout the COVID-19 pandemic.
-But as Andrea explained, most districts have already committed or exhausted these resources, which are due to sunset fully by January 2025.
+Most districts have already committed or exhausted these resources, which are due to sunset fully by January 2025.
 While multi-year vendor contracts are still providing value in some areas, many schools are pivoting to seek long-term, sustainable solutions

 From Data to Dollars: Aligning Funding with Student Needs